 Now, the majority of Greece’s national debt is owed to the IMF, the ECB, and various EU schemes.
 One condition of these loan contracts was that the Greek government will not be allowed to demand a haircut from those creditors.

 What facts should you know about Greece’s national debt?

-- You could wrap $1 bills around the Earth 1,656 times with the debt amount.
+- You could wrap $1 bills around the Earth 1,919 times with the debt amount.

-- If you lay $1 bills on top of each other they would make a pile 46,453 km, or 28,864 miles high.
+- If you lay $1 bills on top of each other they would make a pile 53,842 km, or 33,456 miles high.

-- That's equivalent to 0.12 trips to the Moon.
+- That's equivalent to 0.14 trips to the Moon.